 “This is the plan.
-Tell me what you think about it and I will consider incorporating your ideas.”
+Tell us what you think about it and we will consider incorporating your ideas.”

 “We’ve got a blank sheet of paper.
 Let’s create the plan together.”

 This is likely to be the most effective method to adopt when initiating a programme of enterprise-wide change work.